 - Layer 4: Perennial Plants and Flowers: From late spring through summer and into early fall, perennial plants and flowers take the spotlight in a mixed border.

 - Layer 5: Groundcovers, Vines and Grasses: An often overlooked element in many gardens, vines and ground covers provide a finishing touch by linking the garden’s layers together.

 - Then plan the deciduous trees and shrubs

 - After that, the rest will fall into place.

-- What is the plant’s overall form, and how does it combine with other plants and its surroundings?
+- What is the plant’s overall form and how does it combine with other plants around it?

-- What are a plant’s branching structure and growth rate and how will these affect nearby plants?
+- How will the plant’s branching structure and growth rate/full size affect affect nearby plants?

-- Will the foliage contribute to the garden even with the plant is not in bloom?
+- Will the plant’s foliage (leaves) contribute to the garden even when it’s not in bloom?